 On April 22, 2019, New York City Mayor Bill DiBlasio announced a Green New Deal for the City which includes Hydro-Quebec power from Canada.
 In a simultaneous press release, Hydro-Quebec embraced the chance to get the stalled CHPE project going.

 CHPE is fraught with problems and NAMRA opposes the project on environmental and social justice grounds.
 Unfortunately, most of the permits are in place.
-Worse yet, in a settlement agreement, some river protection groups agreed to accept funds in exchange for withdrawing their opposition to the project.
-NAMRA finds this unfortunate.

 The New York section will cost $2.2 billion to construct.
 The project’s main investor is Blackstone Group, L.P., an American multinational private equity, alternative asset management, and financial services firm based in New York City.
 As the largest alternative investment firm in the world, Blackstone specializes in private equity, credit, and hedge fund investment strategies.